nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 <img alt="shyam.blog long lines in code block, issue" src="/images/IMG_9077.png">
 </div>

-The first image above comprises of short lines where each line renders normally.
-In the latter, each line longer than a certain number of characters (including spaces) renders large.
-This appears to be true at all the code blocks I've looked at.
+The first image above is composed of short lines where each line renders normally.
+In the latter, each line longer than a certain number of characters (including spaces) is rendered large.
+This has been true for every code block I've looked at.

 ### My Guess